-When switching a patient from immediate-release capsules to the lithium carbonate extended-release tablets, give the same total daily dose when possible.
-Most patients on maintenance therapy are stabilized on 900 mg daily, e.g., 450 mg lithium carbonate extended-release b.i.d.
-When the previous dosage of immediate-release lithium is not a multiple of 450 mg, for example, 1500 mg, initiate lithium extended-release tablet at the multiple of 450 mg nearest to, but below, the original daily dosage, i.e., 1350 mg.
+When switching a patient from immediate-release lithium to lithium carbonate extended-release tablets, give the same total daily dose when possible.
+Most patients on maintenance therapy are stabilized on 900 mg daily, e.g., lithium carbonate extended-release tablets 450 mg b.i.d.
+When the previous dosage of immediate-release lithium is not a multiple of 450 mg, e.g., 1,500 mg, initiate lithium carbonate extended-release tablets at the multiple of 450 mg nearest to, but below, the original daily dose, i.e., 1,350 mg.
 When the two doses are unequal, give the larger dose in the evening.
-In the above example, with a total daily dosage of 1350 mg, generally 450 mg lithium carbonate extended-release should be given in the morning and 900 mg lithium carbonate extended-release in the evening.
-If desired, the total daily dosage of 1350 mg can be given in three equal 450 mg lithium carbonate extended-release doses.
-These patients should be monitored at 1 to 2 week intervals, and dosage adjusted if necessary, until stable and satisfactory serum levels and clinical state are achieved.
+In the above example, with a total daily dose of 1,350 mg, generally 450 mg of lithium carbonate extended-release tablets should be given in the morning and 900 mg of lithium carbonate extended-release tablets in the evening.
+If desired, the total daily dose of 1,350 mg can be given in three equal 450 mg doses of lithium carbonate extended-release tablets.
+These patients should be monitored at 1- to 2-week intervals and dosage adjusted if necessary, until stable and satisfactory serum levels and clinical state are achieved.

-When patients require closer titration than that available with doses of lithium carbonate extended-release in increments of 450 mg, immediate-release capsules should be used.
+When patients require closer titration than that available with doses of lithium carbonate extended-release tablets in increments of 450 mg, immediate-release lithium should be used.

-Optimal patient response to lithium carbonate can usually be established and maintained with 1800 mg per day in divided doses.
+Optimal patient response to lithium carbonate extended-release tablets can usually be established and maintained with 1,800 mg per day in divided doses.
 Such doses will normally produce the desired serum lithium level ranging between 1 and 1.5 mEq/L.

-The desirable serum lithium levels are 0.6 to 1.2 mEq/L. Dosage will vary from one individual to another, but usually 900 mg to 1200 mg per day in divided doses will maintain this level.
-Serum lithium levels in uncomplicated cases receiving maintenance therapy during remission should be monitored at least every two months.
+The desirable serum lithium levels are 0.6 to 1.2 mEq/L. Dosage will vary from one individual to another, but usually 900 mg to 1,200 mg per day in divided doses will maintain this level.
+Serum lithium levels in uncomplicated cases receiving maintenance therapy during remission should be monitored at least every 2 months.

 Patients unusually sensitive to lithium may exhibit toxic signs at serum levels below 1 mEq/L.